iwanders/playground-interp-no_std-rs/notes.md

 Then, the question remains why does my string allocation / memset segfault?

 // Oh, maybe my syscall eliminates the stack return address for when we jump out of println?

+Marking everything as clobbered doesn't seem to do anything, neither does saving / restoring rsp.